humeafo/scc/readme.md

 License:

-Any commercial usage must be allowed by the user.
+Any commercial usage must be allowed by the author.
 Any CTF usage should explicitly mention the work.